thinkski/osx-arm-linux-toolchains/README.md

 | [armv8-rpi3-linux-gnueabihf](https://github.com/thinkski/osx-arm-linux-toolchains/releases/download/8.3.0/armv8-rpi3-linux-gnueabihf.tar.xz) | 8.3.0 | 8.2.1 | 4.20.8 | 2.29 | 2.32 |
 | [arm-unknown-linux-gnueabihf](https://github.com/thinkski/osx-arm-linux-toolchains/releases/download/8.3.0/arm-unknown-linux-gnueabihf.tar.xz) | 8.3.0 | 8.2.1 | 4.20.8 | 2.28 | 2.32 |

+## Code Signing

+On Catalina and later, executables need to be code-signed.
+This can be done via:

+    find /path/to/installation/directory -executable | xargs -n1 sudo codesign --force --deep --sign -

 ## Support or Contact

 If you find a problem or would like to see support for a new architecture or component combination, please [file an issue](https://github.com/thinkski/osx-arm-linux-toolchains/issues).